agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="patchgroupexternalusers"></a>
+<a id="patchgroupexternaluserexternals"></a>
-# **PatchGroupExternalUsers**
+# **PatchGroupExternalUserExternals**
-> User PatchGroupExternalUsers (string id, UsersData usersData, string? name = null, string? deleteNotExists = null)
+> UserExternal PatchGroupExternalUserExternals (string id, UserExternalsData userExternalsData, string? name = null, string? deleteNotExists = null)

-Use the `UsersData` object resource to insert or update (Upsert) a list of `UserData` using `Id` field(s) value.
+Use the `UserExternalsData` object resource to insert or update (Upsert) a list of `UserExternalData` using `Id` field(s) value.
 You can supply the required field values in the request data, and then use the `POST` method of the resource.
-The input parameter must be used in the `UserList` record structure as text fields in the foreign key fields.
-Foreign key fields are: `User_Id, Group_Id`  ### Update a record of User * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  **Attention!**, this can also cause an incorrect row update, but at the same time enables efficient data transfer between systems.  ### Create a new record of User * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`UserData`).
+The input parameter must be used in the `UserExternalList` record structure as text fields in the foreign key fields.
+Foreign key fields are: `User_Id, Group_Id`  ### Update a record of UserExternal * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  **Attention!**, this can also cause an incorrect row update, but at the same time enables efficient data transfer between systems.  ### Create a new record of UserExternal * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`UserExternalData`).
 The response body will contain the record list structure of the updated or created record if the call is successful.
-The method returns a list structured with an extended `User` representation.
+The method returns a list structured with an extended `UserExternal` representation.
 In this format, all foreign key fields are depicted as abstract object structures, employing `AbstractText` or `AbstractLong` data types.
 This offers an enriched and detailed perspective of the data and its associated entities.

 ### Example
 ```csharp